ToF-/forth-primes/src/chapter_2.md

-# Using primes to find primes
+# Using prime divisors to find primes

 Not all numbers have to be tried as divisors to check if a number is prime: the fundamental theorem of arithmetics says that every integer greater than 1 can be uniquely represented as a product of prime numbers.
 Thus any division by a composite number is redundant if the division by its prime factors have been already tried.
 For instance 4807 is 11 x 13 x 23, so only divisions by 2,3,5,7 and 11 should be tried to find that 4807 is not prime, and divisions by 4,6,8,9,10 are redundant.